krasninja/querycat/docs/faq.md

 2. Save slow input sources into files first.
 3. Create the GitHub issue with the detailed information.
 It might be an application bug.

-## Does it send any local or personal information
+## Does it send any local or personal information?

 The QueryCat does not send any local or personal information to the author or any company.